If you are looking for the best things to do in Vienna, you are in for a treat.

 Vienna’s Historic Center Is A UNESCO World Heritage Site

-The Historic Center of Vienna is a registered World UNESCO site, for a variety of reasons.
+The Historic Center of Vienna is a World UNESCO site, for a variety of reasons.

 Vienna was the capital of the Austro-Hungarian Empire and played a crucial role in the development of the surrounding area.

-From stunning architecture, like Baroque castles and gardens, and a late 19th-century Ringstrasse with beautiful parks and buildings.
+From stunning architecture, like Baroque castles and gardens, and a late 19th-century Ringstrasse with beautiful parks and buildings, it’s hard not to visit the City Center of Vienna.

 The Belvedere Palace Houses Some Of Vienna’s Most Famous Art